-These Sheer Gabrialla maternity compression stockings offer 20-30mmHg of compression (firm compression) which is firmest at the ankle and then gradually decreases up the leg.
+These Sheer Gabrialla maternity compression stockings offer 23-30mmHg of graduated compression (firm compression).
+This compression is firmest at the ankle and then gradually decreases up the leg.

-- Designed for fashion-conscious pregnant women who want to stay healthy and active all the way from the first trimester through the postpartum period
+- Sheer design for fashion-conscious pregnant women who want to stay healthy and active all the way from the first trimester through the postpartum period

 - Provides firmer support at the foot and ankle, where it’s needed most, and compression gradually decreases upward along the leg to the knee and thigh.

 - Improve blood circulation, increase energy, and prevent general body fatigue

 - May help alleviate minor lower back pain

 - Special elastic pouch easily expands to accommodate size changes.

 - Reduce swelling, aching and tiredness of legs.

 - Helps prevent development of varicose veins often associated with pregnancy.

 - They are an investment in good health and last much longer than regular hosiery (with proper care).